librenms/librenms/doc/Extensions/Dashboards.md

 ![Example Dashboard](/img/example-dashboard.png)

 ### Widgets
-LibreNMS has a host of Widgets to select from.
+LibreNMS has a whole list of Widgets to select from.
 ![List Of Widgets](/img/list-widgets.png)
 - Alerts Widget: show all alert not notifications.
 - Availability Map: Shows all devices with colored tiles, green up, yellow for warning (device has been restarted in last 24 hours),red for